davidandym/task-conflict-in-text-to-text-learners/README.md

 The data used for these experiments is open source, and should be freely available.
 For GLUE experiments, I used the huggingface `datasets` package to download (and format) all data.
 For DecaNLP experiments, I followed the downloading and formatting procedures put forth by the original DecaNLP repo (https://github.com/salesforce/decaNLP).

+Datasets can be pre-loaded and cached with `src/data/cache_dataset.py`.
+For a given set of dataset-specifying arguments, this script will construct a dataset object and pre-process / tokenize all the data.
+The resulting object, which is stored as a `.torch` object, can be loaded by setting `--precached_dataset_path` (in `train.py`) to point to it; doing so can save a decent chunk of time spent running the main experiment, especially if you are running multiple experiments over a single setting (dataset configuration).

 ## Evaluation